centic9/commons-audio/README.md

 * A simple AudioPlayer interface and implementations via JLayer, MP3-SPI and TarsosDSP libraries
 * Interfaces for buffering audio data in a flexible SeekableRingBuffer
 * Downloading ranges of audio-streams from local files or HTTP
 * Accessing information about sessions of the Austrian radio station FM4
+* An implementation of the SeekableRingBuffer which also provides persisting to disk
+* A system for playing sound at different tempo via the TarsosDSP libraries for stretching/condensing audio on-the-fly
+* A basic Stream class for holding information about streams that are played

 ## Use it